cutecryptid/pgtd-programmers-thrill-digger/README.md

 The default values for CUSTOM difficulty are zeroes, but they can be specified as optional parameters in the Digger's constructor.
 Specifying these values while using standard Difficulties will have no effect.

 ### PlayState
-PlayState represents the different possible states of a Thrill Digger game and are provided by the ``lib.thrilldigger.PlayState`` enumerator.
+PlayState represents the different possible states of a Thrill Digger game and are provided by the ``PlayState`` enumerator.
 - INITIAL_STATE: The gamer has just started, we can either manually dig or call play to execute the strategy
 - MAKE_MOVE: User can keep digging.
 - FAILED: Game has finished because user has dug up a bomb.
 - VICTORY: Game has finished because user has dug up every rupee without hitting any bombs.

 ### Item
 Enum that represents all the possible items.
-It's provided by ``lib.board.Item``.
+It's provided by ``Item``.
 A caveat about this enum is that its integer values correspond with the score value of the item in the game.
 - BLANK: Empty or Unknown Item.
 - BOMB: A bomb.
 Ends the game.
 - RUPOOR: A bad rupee.
 Substracts 20 points from the score.